 SECTION 5.
-DISCLAIMER OF SURVIVORSHIP RIGHTS IN JOINTLY

-HELD PROPERTY.
-The following rules apply to a disclaimer of an interest in jointly held property:
+DISCLAIMER OF RIGHTS OF SURVIVORSHIP IN JOINTLY HELD PROPERTY.
+The following rules apply to a disclaimer of an

-- (1) A surviving holder may disclaim the greater of - (A) any part of the interest which the deceased joint holder would have been entitled to receive on severance - 30 before death; or - 31 (B) all of the interest except such part of the 32 entire value of the interest attributable to the amount of 33 consideration in money or money's worth furnished by the joint 34 holders other than the deceased joint holder. - (2) A disclaimer of an interest is effective as of the death of the deceased holder of the joint property to whose death the disclaimer relates.
+- 1 interest in jointly held property: - 2 (1) A surviving holder may disclaim the greater of - 3 (A) any part of the joint property which the - 4 deceased joint holder would have been entitled to receive on - 5 severance before death; or - 6 (B) all of the joint property except that part of - 7 the entire value of the interest attributable to the amount of - 8 contribution furnished by the joint holders other than the - 9 deceased joint holder. - 10 (2) A disclaimer of an interest is effective as of the - death of the deceased holder of the joint property to whose death - 12 the disclaimer relates.